New England Law | Boston is “on the cutting edge in terms of meeting the needs of students who are parents,” according to Student Lawyer magazine.

 Additional Programs Offered

 We understand that going to law school part time requires flexibility.
-If our Special Part-Time Division is not the right fit for you, New England Law also offers two other law school part-time divisions, in addition to our full-time law program.
+If our Special Part-Time Program is not the right fit for you, New England Law also offers two other law school part-time programs, in addition to our full-time law program.